 Hence a project manager has to deal with various constraints that are associated with the project.
 Likewise, the project deliverable must fulfill the stakeholder requirements which is termed as the quality of the deliverable.

-Creating a new course for professional development, constructing a new airport, and developing an ad to promote a specific product or a service are few of the examples of projects.
+Creating a new course for professional development, constructing a new airport, and developing an ad to promote a specific product or a service are a few examples of projects.

 What is the Project Life Cycle?